MEET OUR HOUSE RABBITS!

 Female, Adult

 Punkin came to WMRR when her owner was no longer able to care for her.
-She is a spunky girl who enjoys a good head rub but is not a fan of being picked up.
-She is a tiny cutie pie but due to chronic ear issues, she is a sanctuary bunny.
+She is a spunky girl who enjoys a good head rub and snuggling with her loving humans.
+She is a tiny cutie pie but due to chronic eye and ear issues, she is a sanctuary bunny.

 Poppy